top of page

 INDIA's First Prime Minister

-India’s first Prime Minister, Nehru was instrumental in shaping the political vision of the new state, championing parliamentary democracy and guiding the country through independence and the first general election.
+India’s first Prime Minister, Nehru was instrumental in shaping the political consciousness of the new state, championing parliamentary democracy and guiding the country through independence and the first general election.

 Sukumar_Sen_1953_cropped.jpg